krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/authentication.md

 ### Admin Consent
 Some organizations require administrator consent for these scopes:
-- Contact your Azure AD administrator if consent is required
+- Contact your Microsoft Entra ID administrator if consent is required
 - Admin can pre-consent for all users in the organization
 - Individual user consent may be disabled by policy